 HP Enterprise's core Industry Standard Server (ISS) business is experiencing some "deterioration" because of cloud services and execution issues in the IT channel, CEO Meg Whitman conceded on an earnings call on Tuesday.

-“We need to shore up [the] core ISS rack [business] with improvements in the channel, improvements in quote to cash, and focus,” said Whitman.
-“We need to be more focused on the distributors and VARs for the volume-related ISS rack business.”
-Later during the call, she added, “I think we are not executing as well as we could and we aim to fix that.”
+"We need to shore up core ISS rack with improvements in the channel, improvements in quote to cash, and focus," said Whitman.
+"We need to be more focused on the distributors and VARs for the volume-related ISS rack business."
+Later during the call, she added, "I think we are not executing as well as we could and we aim to fix that."

 Whitman was quick to draw a line between the ISS server business and higher-margin offerings like hyperconverged data centers.
 Multiple times during the call, she mentioned hyperconverged as a growth opportunity while ISS is more of a high-volume, pure channel play.